COVID-19 impact on the power, utilities, and renewables industry has been saved

 Entities must carefully consider their unique circumstances and risk exposures when analyzing how recent events may affect their financial reporting.
 Specifically, financial reporting and related financial statement disclosures need to convey all material current or potential effects of the COVID-19 pandemic.
 It is also critical that management understand the risks entities face and how they are affected by them.
 Further, SEC registrants must consider whether to disclose information in areas such as MD&A or the risk factors section in addition to their disclosures in the footnotes to the financial statements.

-A quarterly webinar on accounting and regulatory issues
+A quarterly webinar on accounting, regulatory, and tax issues